 Most of our investments are or will be equity or equity-linked securities acquired directly from small companies.
 These equity securities are generally subject to restrictions on resale or otherwise have no established trading market.
 The illiquidity of most of our portfolio of equity securities may adversely affect our ability to dispose of these securities at times when it may be advantageous for us to liquidate these investments.
 We may never be able to dispose of these securities.
-Illiquidity of our investments could impair our own liquidity and could have a significant adverse effect on the value of our common stock.

-Unfavorable economic conditions and government reforms could impair our ability to engage in liquidity events.
+Unfavorable economic conditions and regulatory changes could impair our ability to engage in liquidity events.

-Our business of making venture capital investments and positioning our portfolio companies for liquidity events may be adversely affected by current and future capital markets and economic conditions.
+Our business of making private equity investments and positioning our portfolio companies for liquidity events may be adversely affected by current and future capital markets and economic conditions.
 The public equity markets currently provide less opportunity for liquidity events than at times in the past when there was more robust demand for initial public offerings, even for more mature technology companies than those in which we typically invest.
 The potential for public market liquidity could further decrease and could lead to an inability to realize potential gains or could lead to financial losses in our portfolio and a decrease in our revenues, net income and assets.
-Recent government reforms affecting publicly traded companies, stock markets, investment banks and securities research practices may have made it more difficult for privately held companies to complete successful initial public offerings of their equity securities, and such reforms have increased the expense and legal exposure of being publicly traded.
-Slowdowns in initial public offerings may also have an adverse effect on the frequency and valuations of acquisitions of privately held companies.
-The lack of opportunities to sell investments in privately held companies also has an adverse effect on the ability of these companies to raise capital from private sources.
-At this time, it is not known how the public equity markets will respond to nanotechnology-associated company offerings.
-Inability to engage in liquidity events could negatively effect our liquidity, our reinvestment in new and follow-on investments and could have a significant adverse effect on the value of our common stock.
+Recent government reforms affecting publicly traded companies, stock markets, investment banks and securities research practices have made it more difficult for privately held companies to complete successful initial public offerings of their equity securities, and such reforms have increased the expense and legal exposure of being a public company.
+Slowdowns in initial public offerings also have an adverse effect on the frequency and prices of acquisitions of privately held companies.
+The lack of merger and/or acquisition opportunities for privately held companies also has an adverse effect on the ability of these companies to raise capital from private sources.
+Public equity market response to company offerings of nanotechnology-enabled products is uncertain.
+An inability to engage in liquidity events could negatively affect our liquidity, our reinvestment rate in new and follow-on investments and the value of our portfolio.